sasha-kap/CV-to-Maps/README.md

 **CODE:** None

-Used [OSM Overpass Turbo](http://overpass-turbo.eu/) website to pass queries to Overpass API and download coordinates of water towers in the 12 U.S. states covered by the cross-country drive.
+I used the [OSM Overpass Turbo](http://overpass-turbo.eu/) website to pass queries to Overpass API and download coordinates of water towers in the 12 U.S. states covered by the cross-country drive.
 Overpass API is a read-only API that serves up custom selected parts of the OSM map data.
 It acts as a database over the web: the client sends a query to the API and gets back the data set that corresponds to the query.
 Overpass API is optimized for data consumers that need a few elements within a glimpse or up to roughly 10 million elements in some minutes, both selected by search criteria like e.g. location, type of objects, tag properties, proximity, or combinations of them (source: https://wiki.openstreetmap.org/wiki/Overpass_API).

 Below is a sample query used to retrieve the data for Washington State: